quantera-tech/QuantumGuard-paper/Journal/Journal.md

 ## Ponder
 If we perform the 5 step implementation then we should get the pca30 transformed reduced features of EMBER dataset

+# Tuesday, July 22nd, 2025

+## Discover
+Compared the data preprocessing steps of EMBER dataset with Tak Hur’s MNIST and Fashion MNIST datasets QCNN classification.
+The code is available on GitHub repository.

+## Investigate
+There was similarity between the selected steps of EMBER dataset classification and Tak Hur’s QCNN classification.
+Found that we do not need to convert the feature vectors into image for EMBER dataset.
+We can perform direct conversion of feature vectors to qubits.

+## Ponder
+As there is similarity between the selected steps of EMBER dataset classification and Tak Hur’s QCNN classification, we can take inspiration about the preprocessing from it.
+Also, if we do not need to convert the feature vectors into image for EMBER dataset, we can save ourselves from some complex steps.